 If you love spending your days chasing waterfalls, then you’ll love traveling in Dominica.
-Known as the nature isle of the Caribbean, Dominica is home to over 365 rivers and stunning waterfalls scattered throughout the island.
+Known as the nature isle of the Caribbean, Dominica is home to over 365 rivers and dozens of waterfalls scattered throughout the island.

-Trafalgar Falls are a twin waterfall in Morne Trois Pitons National Park, a UNESCO World Heritage Site.
-They are one of the easier waterfalls to reach in Dominica, just a 20-minute drive from the capital city.
+Trafalgar Falls is a twin waterfall in Morne Trois Pitons National Park, a UNESCO World Heritage Site.
+It is one of the easier waterfalls to reach in Dominica, just a 20-minute drive from the capital city, Roseau.

 If you’re feeling adventurous, you can actually hike up to the taller waterfall on the left.
 It’s not an actual path – you’ll need to boulder up the large rocks!

 Located in the northern part of Dominica, the Syndicate area is an excellent place for hiking and spotting the Sisserou Parrot (the national bird of Dominica).
-The road up here is very bumpy, so you’ll definitely want a 4×4 vehicle if you’re coming on your own.
+The road up here is very bumpy, so you’ll definitely want a 4×4 vehicle if you’re renting a car.

 If you drive further up the same road, there’s also the Syndicate nature trail.
 This is an easy one-hour hiking trail that offers gorgeous views of the rainforest and various flora and fauna in Dominica.
 The two hikes combined make for a wonderful morning or afternoon adventure!